DISPATCH -- Decentralized Informed Spatial Planning and Assignment of Tasks for Cooperative Heterogeneous Agents: Experiments

 We evaluate how closely decentralized policies approximate the centralized equilibrium using regret \(R_N(\pi)\), defined as the expected utility gap between decentralized and centralized objectives.
 Table~\ref{tab:regret_results} summarizes results across assignment formulations and algorithms for different team sizes.

 \FloatBarrier

 Following Table~\ref{tab:regret_results}, we observe that EG-MARL achieves the lowest regret for smaller teams ($N=3$).
-As the number of agents increases ($N=7,10$), regret rises for both frameworks, reflecting the greater difficulty of coordinating under partial observability.
-The Online Assignment performs competitively at larger scales, achieving lower regret than EG-MARL when $N=7$ and $N=10$.
-Overall, EG-MARL maintains more consistent proximity to the centralized optimum, while the online method demonstrates better scalability.
+As the number of agents increases ($N=7,10,15$), regret rises for both frameworks, reflecting the greater difficulty of coordinating under partial observability.
+The Online Assignment performs competitively at $N=7$, $N=10$, and $N=15$.